technology primer

 Financial technology is booming.

-We’ll give our clients the best experience in the world because we are small, adaptive, and beholden to no single system or platform.
+We will give our clients the best experience in the world because we are small, adaptive, and beholden to no single system or platform.

 we’re antifragile.